Protein Pudding

 Storage instructions

-To store: The pudding should always be stored in the refrigerator, covered.
+To store: Leftovers should always be stored in the refrigerator in an airtight container for up to one week.
 If you find the pudding has thickened too much, you can add some unsweetened almond milk or milk of choice to thin it out.

 To freeze: Place portions of the pudding in a shallow container and store them in the freezer for up to 2 months.
 For the ultimate treat, remove the frozen pudding and place it in the blender.
 Blend until thick and creamy.